Skip to main content

 Scholarships

-$1000 If you plan to attend a community college, a 4-year college, a university, or a trade school, please consider applying for a post-secondary scholarship from ALPHA (a branch of the Assistance League of Fullerton).
-Recipients would use their award money to help pay for tuition, other school fees, books, and/or supplies.
-Deadline to Submit: March 21, 2025
+La Vista & La Sierra ALPHA Scholarship $1000 For students who plan to attend a community college, a 4-year college, a university, or a trade school.
+This scholarship from ALPHA (a branch of the Assistance League of Fullerton) will help recipients pay for tuition, other school fees, books, and/or supplies.
+March 20, 2026

-This is a $500 scholarship to be used for tuition and books or school supplies.
-The mission of Rotary is to provide service to others, promote integrity, and advance world understanding, goodwill, and peace through its friendships of business, professional, and community leaders.
-Deadline to Submit: First Tuesday of May Every Year
+La Vista Fullerton Sunrise Rotary Club $500 For LVHS recipients’ tuition and books.
+The mission of Rotary is to provide service to others, promote integrity, and advance world understanding, goodwill, and peace, and peace through the friendships of business, professional, and community leaders.
+First Tuesday of May

 ROTC Scholarships